kullna/.github/profile/README.md

 # The Kullna Programming Language Project

+Welcome to the **Kullna Programming Language Project** - an open-source initiative that makes learning to code fun and easy for everyone!

 ## :star: Our Mission

 Our mission is simple yet profound: **to open a door into the world of coding for children worldwide**.
 To realize this mission, we are crafting a unique programming language that empowers users to code in their native tongue.